 Thessaloniki metro extension to Kalamaria project details

-The project is part of the National Strategic Reference Framework's operational programme, Macedonia-Thrace 2001-2013.
+The metro project is part of the National Strategic Reference Framework’s operational programme, Macedonia-Thrace 2001-2013.

 It will comprise two single-track tunnels, three shafts, two pumping stations and three crossovers.
-It will also include five stations at Nomarchia, Kalamaria, Aretsou, Nea Krini, and Mikra.
+It will also feature five stations at Nomarchia, Kalamaria, Aretsou, Nea Krini, and Mikra.